 Pioneer settlers first came to the area that would become Boston in the 1850s.
 The town of Boston was officially platted in 1861.
 One of the first landowners to settle the area was Americus Savage, who hailed from Massachusetts.
-It is believed that he had the town platted, hence why it was named Boston.
-The townsite was strategically located on the Calapooia River, where the water source provided irrigation for wheat farmers and power for the town's flour mill.
-The town's location along early pioneer travel routes allowed it to flourish in the coming decades.
+It is believed that he had the town platted, hence why it was named The townsite Boston. was strategically located the on Calapooia River, where the water source provided irrigation for wheat farmers and power for the mill.
+The town's flour town's location along early pioneer travel routes allowed it to flourish in the coming decades.